masaaki-taguchi/compare-permissions/README.md

 ## Note
 - Labels are output as much as possible, but some can not output.
-- If there are too many rows in the excel file, an error may occur when opening the excel file.
-In that case, Please try one of the following.
-  - Change the 'excelFormatCopy' setting in user_config.yaml to false.
-  - Create another user_config.yaml focused on 'settingType' that outputs a lot of data(e.g., FieldLevelSecurity).
 - SessionSetting is output only some of the settings.
 - If the connected user's profile is set to High Assurance, the connection will fail.